Farm manager

 Work experience

-- Farmer Gow's - based in Oxfordshire and aimed at school and college-aged children initially, but those that continue to university are encouraged to come back for summer work experience placements.
+Farmer Gow's, based in Oxfordshire, is aimed at school and college-aged children initially, but those that continue to university are encouraged to come back for summer work experience placements.

 Advertisement